techies23/Inactive-Logout/readme.txt

 == Changelog ==

+= 1.9.2 =
+* Fixed: Condition check for modal popup if inactive logout feature is disabled.

 = 1.9.1 =
 * Fixed: issue with multiple browser tab
 * Fixed: JS frontend builder issue for Divi - Not tracking when on frontend builder